DSoftTechnology/ADS-FDA-Pool3/README.md

 ###g) Used iterative approach

-Personas were involved in every iteration through general discussions, paper prototyping, demonstrations and testing.
+Personas were involved in every iteration through general discussions, paper prototyping, app demonstrations and testing.

 Reference: